Gi60s/openapi-enforcer/docs/components/operation.md

   - *allowOtherQueryParameters* - A `boolean` that indicates whether query parameters that are not specified in the OAS definition should be allowed.
 Defaults to `false`.

   - *pathParametersValueMap* - An `object` map containing already deserialized path parameters.
-Used internall for performance optimization.
+Used internally for performance optimization.
 Defaults to `{}`.

-**Returns:** An [EnforcerResult](../enforcer-result.md) that resolves to the deserialized and validatated request object.
+**Returns:** An [EnforcerResult](../enforcer-result.md) that resolves to the deserialized and validated request object.

 **This probably isn't the method you're looking for.
 Check out [OpenAPI.prototype.request()](./openapi.md#openapiprototyperequest)**